Gun Safety: Why Should You Use Ear Protection When Shooting a Firearm?

 To keep your hearing in good shape:

-• Play it safe - always wear hearing protectors when facing loud noises, and try not to overdo it during exposure.
+• play it safe - always wear hearing protectors when facing loud noises, and try not to overdo it during exposure.

-• Remember, you can't unhear what you've already heard, but you can hear less of it in the future!
+• remember, you can't unhear what you've already heard, but you can hear less of it in the future!

 Different Hearing Protection Types